Oops in java

 Common Interview Questions

-2. Tell me how abstraction and encapsulation different?
+2- Tell me how abstraction and encapsulation are different.

 For official documentation, see Oracle Java Tutorials